kivy/kivy-designer/README.md

     cd kivy-designer
     python main.py

-Or alternative without git
+without git download, extract and execute main.py: https://github.com/kivy/kivy-designer/archive/master.zip
-download and extract:
-https://github.com/kivy/kivy-designer/archive/master.zip
-And execute main.py

 On OsX you might need to use `kivy` command instead of `Python` if you are using our portable package.